 A crevasse rescue kit and a 30m glacier travel rope.

-It is also made accessible by the Klein Matterhorn lift from Zammert.
+It is also made accessible by the Klein Matterhorn lift from Zermatt.
 It has solid, excellent rock and steady snow.
 The general feel of high exposure makes it a special route.
 The ridge’s north side is mostly vertical and has a narrow crest.
-You will need to climb using fingers on the north side and feet on small footholds on the south side.
+You will need to climb using hands on the north side and feet on small footholds on the south side.

-You will begin the climb traversing the glaciers below the south side.
-This can be accessed via the Roccia Nera bivouac to the bergschrund.
-Short rope the steeper snow to get to the col at 4,022m.
+Next you will begin the climb traversing the glaciers below the south side.
+This can be accessed via the Roccia Nera bivouac (Schwarzfluh or meaning Black Rock) to the bergschrund.
+Short rope the steeper snow to get to the coll at 4,022m.
 Proceed upwards to the ridge proper.

 From here you will encounter short sections of snow and exposed easy rock.
 Climb over the three towers of the ridge.
 You will then take an easy walk to the east summit and finally traverse a corniced crest to the higher west summit.